TrentonZero/trentonzero.github.io/_posts/2021-10-26-simplicity.md

 ---
 ## Programmer Rant on Complexity

+{% include figure.html src="/assets/images/simplicity.jpg" caption="One of these is not like the other..." align="right" %}

 A meme on LinkedIn accomplished its missing, if its mission was to "trigger" me.
 I've attached it here.
 It's true, but it's paradoxical truth, and at the risk of pedantry, I want to explore the paradox.

 <!-- more -->